segmentio/fastrand/README.md

 can be used with the standard `rand.Rand` type, and supports re-seeding with no overhead.

+Note that the pseudo-random number source in this package is not safe to use for security-sensitive work.

 ## Motivation

 Deterministic random number generation is a powerful tool, we use it to build